Christopher Jackson (actor): Early life and education

-Born in Metropolis, Illinois, and raised in Cairo, Illinois, by his mother, Jane Adams, a vocal music teacher, and stepfather Herbert Michael Hodges.
+Jackson was born in Metropolis, Illinois, and raised in Cairo, Illinois, by his mother, Jane Adams, a vocal music teacher, and stepfather Herbert Michael Hodges.
 In 1993 he graduated from Cairo High School.
 While a student there, he performed in plays and was encouraged to pursue a career as an actor by one of his high school teachers, Lynn Steveson, who also led the school's debate team of which Jackson was a part.
 She also cast him in a production of Arthur Miller's The Crucible.
 He credits Pilots basketball coach Larry Baldwin and Pastor Larry Potts of Mighty Rivers Regional Worship Center and would often run away to his best friends John Lairds house and found comfort in the home of Esther Laird, as other important mentors during his formative years in Cairo.

 After graduating from high school, Jackson attended the American Musical and Dramatic Academy in New York City.